-After we conducted our experiments and verified the feasibility of our attack, we contacted the most popular social network providers such as Facebook, MySpace, and Twitter, who acknowledged the threat, and informed us that they are going to adopt some of our countermeasures; Facebook and XING fixed recently the problem.
+After we conducted our experiments and verified the feasibility of our attack, we contacted the most popular social network providers such as Facebook, MySpace, XING and Twitter, who all acknowledged the threat, and informed us that they are going to adopt some of our countermeasures.
+By now, Facebook and XING have already fixed the problem by limiting the number of requests that a single source can perform, and we expect that other social networks will also implement countermeasures.